-The name of Johnny Bench comes up quickly any time the conversation turns to the shortlist of the greatest catchers in Major League Baseball history.
+The name of Johnny Bench comes up whenever the conversation turns to the greatest catchers in Major League Baseball history.
 As a 14-time National League All-Star and two-time league MVP, his credentials made Bench as easy choice as a first-ballot Hall of Fame inductee.

 Johnny Bench was a superb defensive catcher

 Although numbers as a hitter generally get more attention in award balloting, his work behind the plate had as much to do with Johnny Bench being named the National League MVP in 1970 and ’72 as his hitting did.

 The 6-foot-1, 195-pound Bench popularized the one-handed catching style that protects the throwing hand from foul tips.
 His quick release and strong arm made Bench the most feared catcher in generations for opposing baserunners, helping him earn 10 Gold Gloves.

 His Hall of Fame plaque inscription starts by saying Bench “redefined standards by which catchers are measured.”
 That began with him setting a league rookie record by catching 154 games and handing the duties in 100 or more games in each of his first 13 seasons.

 A key member of the Big Red Machine